PupilEarthquake/mathxr/content/_index.md

 This website includes the following content:

 1. Some proofs related to algebra.
-While reading _Methods in Algebra (代数学方法)_  written by Professor WWL, I encounter complex proofs, and after completing them, I will publish the refined versions here.
+While reading _Methods in Algebra (代数学方法)_  written by Professor WWL, I encounter complex proofs, and after completing them, I will publish the more detailed versions here.
 See to the __Proofs__ section on the left.

-2. Miscellaneous writings, including tutorials, commentaries, stories, and more.
+2. Miscellaneous writings, including tutorials, commentaries, and more.
 See the __Blog__ section on the left.